GwenSign in

 Ask for the outcome, not the engine

-Gwen should choose whether a mission needs chat, memory, documents, email, a browser, a business system, a code workspace, or another execution engine.
+Gwen should choose whether a mission needs workspace input, memory, documents, email, a browser, a business system, a code workspace, or another execution engine.
 The user asks for the result; Gwen explains what access is needed before using it.

 Gwen